 The Very Standard Kilogram

-Gravimetry, the science of measuring weight plays a critical role in Analytical Sciences.
+Gravimetry, the science of measuring weight, plays a critical role in analytical sciences.
 All analytical chemistry labs are equipped with one or more calibrated scientific balances to measure weight.
-Specifically, in quantitative analyses, incorrectly calibrated balances or otherwise erroneous weight/mass measurements (often the first step of much larger explorations) may have catastrophic consequences to the final results.
-At Emery Pharma, we take great care in maintaining our balances with strict Standard Operating Procedures guiding their use and regular qualification/calibration.
+Specifically, in quantitative gravimetric analyses, incorrectly calibrated balances or erroneous mass measurements (often the first step of much larger experimental workflows) may have catastrophic consequences to the final results.
+At Emery Pharma, we take great care in maintaining our balances with strict Standard Operating Procedures guiding their use and regular qualification and calibration.

-The central unit in gravimetry is the Kilogram or Kg set by the International System of Units (SI).
-All weight/mass measurements, balances, and calibrations are ultimately traced to the standard Kilogram.
-However consequential this standard may be, the definition of 1 Kilogram has evolved though the years: originally defined in 1795 as the mass of 1 litre of water, but later established as the mass of a cylinder of platinum-iridium (Pt-Ir), the International Prototype of the Kilogram (IPK) in 1889.
-And then in 2019, the definition and hence the actual mass that corresponds to a Kilogram was updated yet again.
+The central unit in gravimetry is the Kilogram (kg) set by the International System of Units (SI).
+All weight, mass measurements, balances, and calibrations are ultimately traced to the standard kilogram.
+However consequential this standard may be, the definition of 1 Kilogram has evolved through the years: originally defined in 1795 as the mass of 1 litre of water, later established as the mass of a cylinder of platinum-iridium (Pt–Ir), the International Prototype of the Kilogram (IPK) in 1889.
+And then, in 2019, the definition—and hence the actual mass that corresponds to a kilogram—was updated yet again as part of a major kilogram redefinition in metrology.

-The issue with the then established identity of the Kilogram was addressed in our previous post on the subject in 2017.
-We questioned the ability of the IPK, a golf-ball sized Pt-Ir cylinder to be a primary standard that would endure the weathering of time.
-Indeed, the biggest issue with the official mass standard was that the standard kilogram was an artifact, meaning it is realized by a designated physical object and thus susceptible to damage, erosion, chemical reactions, etc.
+The issue with the then‑established identity of the kilogram was addressed in our previous post in 2017.
+We questioned the ability of the IPK—a golf-ball‑sized Pt–Ir cylinder—to serve as a primary standard that could endure the weathering of time.
+Indeed, the biggest issue with the official mass standard was that the standard kilogram was an artifact, meaning it is realized by a designated physical object and thus susceptible to damage, erosion, chemical reactions, and wear.

 Kilogram No. 20, in the U.S., is one of several “working standards”.
 Credit: Science Source. https://www.scientificamerican.com/article/redefining-the-kilogram/

-Simply put, as an artifact, no matter how carefully it is handled or stored, it is prone to some wear and tear.
-It has been shown that the exact copies of the IPK show mass drift, losing on average about 50 μg over the past 100 years.
-And if exact copies of the IPK experience mass drift, the IPK itself must experience mass drift as well.
-While negligible to the average person, in a world where increasingly precise measurements are required, this fluctuation in mass becomes unacceptable as the rigors of science demand greater and greater accuracy.
+Simply put, as an artifact, no matter how carefully it is handled or stored, it is prone to subtle mass drift.
+It has been shown that exact copies of the IPK have lost, on average, about 50 μg over 100 years.
+And if exact copies experience mass drift, the IPK itself must experience drift as well.
+While negligible to the average person, in a world where increasingly precise measurements are required, this fluctuation in mass becomes unacceptable as the rigors of science demand greater accuracy.

 One Standard, One Constant

-In light of this finding, the International Committee for Weights and Measures (CIPM, Comité international des poids et mesures, in French) recommended that the kilogram be redefined.
-Several approaches to redefine the kilogram was examined by the scientific community.
-All approaches focused on one goal: to define the kilogram based on a universal (fundamental), unchanging constant.
-Unlike a physical object—where even the simple action of weighing can leave behind a small portion of the object, thus changing the object.
+In light of this finding, the International Committee for Weights and Measures (CIPM) recommended redefining the kilogram.
+Several approaches to redefine the kilogram were examined by the scientific community, all focused on one goal: to define the kilogram based on a fundamental, universal constant.
+Unlike a physical object—where even the simple act of weighing can leave behind trace material, altering the object—the constant-based definition remains invariant.

-For example, the meter was redefined from a marked platinum/iridium bar (which happens to be made at the same time as the IPK) to the constant of the speed of light; specifically, the distance light travels in a vacuum in a very short amount of time (1/299,792,458 of a second, in fact).
-Defining a standard based on a universal constant means that no artifacts need to be maintained, and the standard can be independently reproduced in different laboratories by following a written specification.
+For example, the meter was redefined from a marked platinum/iridium bar (created alongside the IPK) to the constant of the speed of light—specifically, the distance light travels in a vacuum in 1/299,792,458 of a second.
+A standard defined by a universal constant can be independently reproduced in different laboratories by following a written specification, not preserved artifacts.

 Measuring the Measurement – How to redefine the Kilogram?